Sandy Alderson

 Richard Lynn "Sandy" Alderson (born November 22, 1947) is an American baseball executive.
-He was most recently the president of the New York Mets.
+He was the president of various Major League Baseball teams, including the New York Mets.
 He previously served as the general manager of the New York Mets from 2011 to 2018, an executive in the Oakland Athletics and San Diego Padres organizations, and the commissioner's office of Major League Baseball.
 As a front office executive, Alderson led the Athletics to a World Series championship in 1989 and led the Athletics to the World Series in three straight seasons.
 Alderson led the Mets to the 2015 World Series.

 Early life

 Alderson is the son of Gwenny Parry Alderson and John Lester Alderson; the latter an Air Force pilot who flew missions during World War II, Korea, and Vietnam.
 Alderson has two siblings, Kristy and Dave.

 Alderson attended Falls Church High School in Falls Church, Virginia and later Dartmouth College in New Hampshire on a NROTC scholarship.
 After graduating from Dartmouth in 1969, he joined the United States Marine Corps and served a tour of duty in Vietnam.
 He received his Juris Doctor from Harvard Law School in 1976.
 After law school, he worked for the Farella Braun & Martel law firm in San Francisco, California.